SunzidHassan/Study/Course/EECS/Robotics/mobile_robot/robot_build.md

 #### ROS and SLAM
-We can set our fixed frame in rviz to `odom`, which represents the robot's world origin.
+We can set our fixed frame in RViz to `odom`, which represents the robot's world origin.
 And the transform from odom to `base_link` is calculated by the differential drive controller using the wheel odometry.
 But odometry drifts away from the truth slowly over time, as it integrates velocity to estimate position (dead reckoning), which compunds error.
 GPS/SLAM can correct these errors.
 But using them to correct odom can result in transporting base_link.
 Instead we use a `map` link instead of `odom`.
 And the final output combines two.
 In addition to `odom` and `map` frames, we have `odom` and `map` topics that contain data of odometry (`nav_msgs/msg/Odometry`: contains position info of odom->base_link TF and velocity) and map (`nav_msgs/msg/OccupancyGrid`: contains grid map occupancy data).